AppLovin stock tumbles on disappointing revenue outlook - NewsBreak

-Shares of Allegion PLC ALLE, -1.59% were indicated up more than 8% in premarket trading Tuesday, after the security products and locks company reported fourth-quarter profit and revenue that beat expectations, as continued strong end-market demand helped offset supply-chain challenges.
-Net income rose to $112.7 million, or $1.26 a share, from $93.3 million, or $1.01 a share, in the year-ago period.
-Excluding nonrecurring items, adjusted earnings per share of $1.11 beat the FactSet consensus of $1.02.
-Revenue fell 2.5% to $709.2 million but was above the FactSet consensus of $679.5 million.
-Cost of sales grew 3.8% to $422.7 million, to knock gross profit as a percentage of revenue down to 40.4% from 44.0%.
-"We expect sequential improvements in revenue growth, EPS and operating margin performance throughout 2022 as we drive aggressive pricing and work to reduce elevated lead times," said Chief Executive David Petratis.
-For 2022, the company expects adjusted EPS of $5.55 to $5.75, compared with the FactSet consensus of $5.73, and revenue growth of 6.0% to 7.5%, while the FactSet revenue consensus of $3.05 billion implies 6.5% growth.
-The stock has dropped 11.7% over the past three months through Monday, while the S&P 500.
+Shares of Philip Morris International Inc. slipped 0.1% in premarket trading Thursday, ever after the cigarette seller beat profit and revenue expectations and provided an upbeat full-year outlook.
+Net income rose to $2.09 billion, or $1.34 a share, from $1.97 billion, or $1.27 a share, in the year-ago period.
+Excluding nonrecurring items, adjusted earnings per share came to $1.35, above the FactSet consensus of $1.33.
+Revenue rose 8.9% to $8.10 billion, above the FactSet consensus of $7.75 billion, as Marlboro shipments increased 8.9% to 62.62 billion units.
+Total cigarette shipments rose 2.4% to 158.38 billion units while heated tobacco units jumped 17.0% to 25.40 billion.
+For 2022, the company expects adjusted EPS of $6.57 to $6.75, compared with the FactSet consensus of $6.35.
+The company said it expects to resume U.S. supply of IQOS in the first half of 2023.
+The stock has run up 10.3% over the past three months through Wednesday, while the S&P 500 has slipped 1.3%.

 Comments / 0